-Danielle Maude Littman, LCSW, AM
+Danielle Maude Littman, PhD, LCSW

 When I'm not working, I love bike commuting, water color painting, arranging flowers, walking my dogs while listening to podcasts, and watching my garden grow.